18kimn/blog/src/routes/[postType]/projects/rss-feeds/index.md

 props at all in posts.

-So my solution was to have the layout component for my posts handle the data fetch and have the post retrieve it [Svelte Context API](https://svelte.dev/tutorial/context-api).
+So my solution was to have the layout component for my posts handle the data fetch and have the post retrieve it via the [Svelte Context API](https://svelte.dev/tutorial/context-api).
 This strategy also has the benefit of providing a mechanism for any other post to retrieve JSON data, with no additional